aryan68125/iqinfinite_tasks/README.md

 output:
 ![](postgres_database/related_images/result_1_for_triggers_with_procedures.png)

-### create a TRIGGER FUNCTION to count all the rows in the student table and call that dtrigger function after the insert operation
+### create a TRIGGER FUNCTION to count all the rows in the student table and call that trigger function after the insert operation (after insert operation)
 ```
 /* TRIGGER FUNCTION */
 CREATE OR REPLACE FUNCTION total_students()